 Born in St. Albans, United States 1969 | Lives and Works in London

 Joffe has had numerous solo exhibitions in the UK, as well as in continental Europe and the US.
-A graduate of the Royal College of Art, Joffe has won numerous art prizes and garnered much acclaim.
-In 2006, the magazine Latest Art selected her as the most important female artist of all time.
-Her works are included in several major collections, such as the Metropolitan Museum of Art in New York, Museum of Fine Arts in Boston, Saatchi Collection in London, Tate Collection, and the Royal College of Art in London.
+A Royal College of Art graduate, Joffe has won numerous art prizes and garnered much acclaim.
+In 2006, the magazine Latest Art selected her as the most influential artist of all time.
+Her works are included in several significant collections, such as the Metropolitan Museum of Art in New York, the Museum of Fine Arts in Boston, the Saatchi Collection in London, the Tate Collection, and the Royal College of Art in London.

 Galerie Forsblom has been representing Chantal Joffe since 2013.